Ray King (footballer): Port Vale

 He joined his brother George at Port Vale in May 1949.
-On his arrival King stated that The Old Recreation Ground was like 'some shanty town out west' and compared the dressing room to 'a dungeon', despite which somehow he 'felt completely at home'.
+On his arrival King stated that the Old Recreation Ground was like 'some shanty town out west' and compared the dressing room to 'a dungeon', despite which somehow he 'felt completely at home'.
 He immediately established himself between the sticks, making 43 appearances to George Heppell's three in 1949–50.
-However his brother was sold to Barrow, and the two never played on the same team again.
+However, his brother was sold to Barrow.
+The two never played on the same team again.
 King featured 33 times in 1950–51, in Gordon Hodgson's last season as manager.
 King survived Ivor Powell's 'reign of terror' at the start of the 1951–52 season, and remained with the "Valiants" for the beginning of Freddie Steele's reign.
 Powell never selected King, as club chairman William Holdcroft was in a dispute with King over accommodation he had given him.
-King played only 19 Third Division South that season, and featured in just three Third Division North games in 1952–53, as Ray Hancock briefly established himself as the club's preferred goalkeeper.
+King played only 19 Third Division South that season and featured in just three Third Division North games in 1952–53, as Ray Hancock briefly established himself as the club's preferred goalkeeper.
 King was once again injured, this time after Steele severely damaged his hand during a practice match, apparently whilst still angry with King for conceding a goal to his brother in a defeat to Bradford City at Valley Parade.

 The 1953–54 season was one of the most successful in Port Vale's history, as the club won the Third Division North title and reached the FA Cup semi-finals.
 King played all but one of Vale's 54 games that season, and was ably assisted by an 'Iron Curtain' defence consisting of Tommy Cheadle, Reg Potts, Stan Turner, and Roy Sproson.
 He kept 29 clean sheets during the campaign, a club record.
 He achieved this despite playing the second half of the season with a chipped bone in his right knee, following a knock sustained in a defeat to Hartlepools United at Victoria Park.

-He missed just one Second Division game in the 1954–55 season, and played the FA Cup defeat to Tottenham Hotspur at White Hart Lane despite splitting open his hand.
-At the end of the season he was offered a £2,500 to throw the match against promotion-chasing Rotherham United; he refused the offer and in fact saved a penalty that would have secured the "Millers" a promotion into the First Division.
+He missed just one Second Division game in the 1954–55 season.
+He played the FA Cup defeat to Tottenham Hotspur at White Hart Lane despite splitting open his hand.
+At the end of the season he was offered a £2,500 to throw the match against promotion-chasing Rotherham United; he refused the offer and saved a penalty that would have secured the "Millers" a promotion into the First Division.
 He featured 41 times in 1955–56, despite spending a brief period on the sidelines after being 'pole-axed' at Filbert Street by Leicester City duo Arthur Rowley and Willie Gardner.
 He played 39 times in 1956–57, but the arrival of new boss Norman Low signalled the end of King's time at Vale Park and the goalkeeper handed in a transfer request.
 After 275 matches (23 FA Cup and 252 league) he was sold to Boston United for £2,500 in July 1957, where he became player-manager.